Flowsense/FlutterPlugin/README.md

 > 1. Privacy - Location Always and When In Use Usage Description
 > 2. Privacy - Location Always Usage Description
 > 3. Privacy - Location When In Use Usage Description
+> Each of these keys must contain the message you wish to present to the user when location is requested.

 ## User identifier